How can the event of the sun standing still for a day in Joshua 10:12-14 be explained scientifically/theologically?

 The conclusion is: this is not figurative language.

-Although an eclipse seems to make sense if Joshua wanted to frighten his enemies and to diminish the heat of the day, there are severe problems with this interpretation.
+Some claim that Joshua wanted to frighten his enemies and diminish the heat of the day by an eclipse.
+But that is not what Joshua 10:13 states.
+Joshua stated that he wanted to “avenge” or repay their enemies.
 Insofar as the heat of the day is concerned, any relief granted the Israelites would also be granted Israel’s enemies.
 More importantly, an eclipse is of a short duration, lasting at most eight minutes.
+NASA states,

 A natural occurring solar eclipse is not a good explanation for three reasons.
-First, astronomy cannot provide any supporting occurrence of a solar eclipse in the time period of the event recorded in Joshua 10:13.
+First, astronomy cannot provide any solid supporting evidence of a solar eclipse in the time period of the event recorded in Joshua 10:13.
 The second reason a solar eclipse did not occur was that the Hebrew text does not support a solar eclipse.
-The sun and mmon would not be aligned in order to create a solar eclipse.
-Marten H. Woudstra has made this comment,
+The sun and moon would not be aligned in order to create a solar eclipse.
+Marten H. Woudstra made the following comment,

 The third reason that a solar eclipse will not explain Joshua 10:13 is that the verse implies the sun was visible.